shetualima/Heart-Attack-Analysis-Project/README.md

 Heart Attack Prediction:
 ## Dataset Overview

-This dataset contains [Number] records of patient data with [Number] features.
+This dataset contains 294 records of patient data with 14 features.
 The data includes both numerical and categorical features, providing a comprehensive view of patient health conditions related to heart health.